 Your role

-As an epidemiologist in public health, you'll study diseases, track outbreaks, and use data to help prevent the spread of disease.
-Your work will protect people's health and help prevent illness in Queensland.
+As an epidemiologist in public and population health, you'll study diseases and other factors that affect the health of communities and population groups.
+This includes tracking outbreaks and using data to help prevent the spread of disease.
+Your work will protect people's health, either in a local area through a public health unit or across all of Queensland.

 Some epidemiologists may also apply skills and qualifications in health economics to look at healthcare costs and provide advice on policies and funding to improve population health.